When Woody Harrelson was a kid, his father was just a normal dad. But by the time he grew up, Charles Harrelson was a twice-incarcerated hitman.

 In the end, Woody said he and his father got along despite his time in prison for being the first person in history to assassinate a U.S. federal judge.
-It’s amazing that the youngster didn’t turn out worse and turn to his own life of crime, which is probably a credit to his steadfast mother.

 Next, check out Abe Reles, the hitman who mysteriously died in police custody.
 Then, read about Susan Kuhnhausen, the woman who had a hitman set on her, so she killed him.